algorithmica-org/algorithmica/content/english/hpc/arithmetic/ieee-754.md

 There is a way to gracefully handle corner cases like these: hardware interrupts.
 When an exception occurs, the CPU

 - interrupts the execution of a program;
-- packs every all relevant information into a data structure called "interrupt vector";
+- packs all relevant information into a data structure called "interrupt vector";
 - passes it to the operating system, which in turn either calls the handling code if it exists (the "try-except" block) or terminates the program otherwise.

 This is a complex mechanism that deserves an article of its own, but since this is a book about performance, the only thing you need to know is that they are quite slow and not desirable in real-time systems such as navigating rockets.